BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 ## Wiring Payload to S3 (high level)

 You have the dependency installed.
-You’ll need to add the S3 storage plugin and map each collection to a prefix in `payload.config.ts`.
+You'll need to add the S3 storage plugin and map each collection to a prefix in `payload.config.ts`.
 Use env-prefixed variables so each env is independent:

 Environment variables (examples):